TeamUbersmith/order-forms/README.md

 		cp app/Config/database.php.sample app/Config/database.php
 		cp app/Config/core.php.sample app/Config/core.php

-4. Edit `app/Config/database.php` with your connection details
+4. Edit `app/Config/database.php` with your database connection details.
+Whichever array you put the connection details in - either `production` or `test` - replace `{ENVIRONMENT}` in `SetEnv {ENVIRONMENT}` with the either `production` or `test` in the virtual host file.

+5. Run the following command to install the cake_sessions table.
+If you put the database connection details in the `test` array, you do not need to export the `CAKE_ENV` variable:

+		Console/cake schema create sessions

+If you put the database connection details in the `production` array, you have to export the `CAKE_ENV` variable so the cake console can connect to the database:

+		export CAKE_ENV=production; Console/cake schema create sessions

-5. Edit `app/Config/core.php` with your preferences (relavant config is near the bottom of file)
+6. Edit `app/Config/core.php` with your preferences (relavant config is near the bottom of file)

-6. Create your virtual hosts file for ports 80 and 443 (tweak for Nginx or other):
+7. Create your virtual hosts file for ports 80 and 443 (tweak for Nginx or other):

 		<VirtualHost _default_:80>
 			ServerName order-forms.yourdomain.com
 			DocumentRoot /var/www/order-forms
+			SetEnv {ENVIRONMENT}
 			<Directory /var/www/order-forms>
 				AllowOverride All
 				Order allow,deny